enthusielly/100-days-of-code/log.md

 # 100 Days Of Code - Robertson - Log
 ****************************

+Day 35: Feb 23, 2017

+Today's Progress: made a few colour adjustments for accessibility, but size of some fonts may still be an issue. changed fonts slightly but not loving it yet.
+Adjusted footer for mobile.

+Need to do:
+bring back ease in/out animation adjust for reponsive design for tablets adjust fonts to something I like blurbs under portfolio images not centered on responsive site space under portfolio blurbs too big on responsive site

+Link to work: Tweet https://twitter.com/enthusielly/status/834977521825431553

+****************************

 Day 34: Feb 21, 2017

 Today's Progress: somehow managed to center vertically my overlay text but lost the lovely overlay animation (gentler ease in) that was there before.